t8js/router/README.md

 ## Initialization

-A `Route` instance exposes methods for URL navigation without full-page reloads resembling the similar methods exposed by `window.location` for regular URL navigation.
+A `Route` instance exposes methods for URL navigation without full-page reloads resembling the methods exposed by `window.location` for regular URL navigation.

 ```js
 import { Route } from "@t8/router";